vi-kon/laravel-parser/README.md

-# Laravel 5 parser and lexer
+# Parser and lexer

-This is **Laravel 5** package for text parsing by custom rulesets.
+This package is for text parsing by custom rulesets.

 ## Table of content